Anne Nasimiyu Wasike: Early life and education

-Anne Wasike was the daughter of Matayo Wasike and Annastasia Nanyama.
-She was a sister to Priscah, Isaac, Sabina, Priscilla, John, Immanuel, Chachi and Patrick.
-Wasike was a trained teacher who received her Master of Arts degree in Religious Education at Gannon University, Pennsylvania, USA and her PhD in Systematic Theology from Duquesne University, USA.
-She was the first African woman theologian to earn a PhD in theology.
+Wasike was a trained teacher who received her Bachelor of Arts in Liberal Arts in Philosophy and Theology in 1981 from Magdalen College of the Liberal Arts, Bedford, New Hampshire USA, a Master of Arts degree in Religious Education at Gannon University, Pennsylvania, USA and her PhD in Systematic Theology from Duquesne University, USA.
+She was the first African woman theologian to earn a PhD in theology from Duquesne University.